piperniehaus/lrthw_exercises/chapter_4/readme.md

     3.0.class # Float
     quotient = 8 / 3.0 # 2.6666666666666665
     quotient.class # Float

+However, in this case, the author is just doing multiplication with 4.0, so whether the number is a fixnum or a float doesn't affect the outcome.

+    4.0 * 30 == 4 * 30 # true

 **My terminal output (using irb for a ruby calculator)**